isleofcode/ember-cordova/docs/livereload.md

 ember-cli's live-reload in the browser).
 It is not a solution for delivering updates to a production application.

+- If you are on Android >4.0, you will need to also install the whitelist plugin:
+` ember cdv plugin add cordova-plugin-whitelist `

 For help troubleshooting earlier versions, see the [old version guide](#old-version-guide).

 ## Basic usage